openfaas/openfaas-cloud/PRIVACY.md

 In order to make use of OpenFaaS Cloud you need to consent to add a GitHub App to each of your GitHub repositories, you also need to add yourself to the CUSTOMERS file in this repository which maintains a list of all people participating in the public hosted environment.
 By adding your GitHub user account to the CUSTOMERS file you are giving consent for OpenFaaS Cloud to clone, build, and deploy your functions and make them available via a public HTTP endpoint.

+#### Acceptable use

 The system is monitored and will be subjected to fair use policies.

+You agree that you will:

+* Not misuse the cluster
+* Not attempt to gain access to other users' data or system services
+* Not carry out unauthorized load tests or Denial of Service attacks
+* Not publish statistics, reviews or social-media commentary about the cluster

+If you wish to do any of the above, then [deploy your own environment](https://github.com/openfaas-incubator/ofc-bootstrap/) where these terms and conditions would not apply.

+##### To report a vulnerability

+Do not report a vulnerability via Slack or GitHub.
+Please contact alex@openfaas.com directly.
+Give 5-10 working days for an initial response.

+##### Termination of access

 The operator of OpenFaaS Cloud reserves the right to remove or revoke individual accounts from the public trial or to end the trial and remove the hosted service.